 We all love Blondie and her husband Dagwood.
 This comic strip has been a part of my childhood.
 As I look back at the stories and the misadventures of the couple, these are the things I learned from them that I can now apply in my married life:

 Fighting for your love

 Dagwood really loved Blondie.
 Dagwood was set to become the next in line to the Bumstead Locomotive leadership, but his family did not want him to marry Blondie because they see her as somewhat below their class.
 But Dagwood did not want to leave Blondie.
 And they got married.
-They may not be able to go Amsterdam top sightseeing or shop online, but I am sure that they are happy with each other.
+They may not be able to go Amsterdam top sightseeing (bring along the Amsterdam city sightseeing map with you so you won't get lost!) or shop online, but I am sure that they are happy with each other.

 Be ready to compromise

 Both Dagwood and Blondie had work.
 Dagwood decided to work for J.C.
-Dithers & Company as a manager.
+Dithers & Company as a manager at a filefactory premium.
 Blondie, on the other hand, runs a catering business.
 Living in a middle-class life means needing to compromise with regard to time at work and at home.
 Sometimes, you also have to give more effort and time to help the other person.
 In the case of Blondie, she sometimes asks Dagwood for help.
 And Dagwood complies.

 Have time for your family

 No matter how much you want to make money, parents should have time for their children.
 Dagwood and Blondie have two kids, Alexander and Cookie.
 And they grew up to be good children.
 Alexander imitates the look that his father has while Cookie gets her style from Blondie.
 Whether it is intentional or not, I know that both of them have been great examples as parents to their children that they want to be like their parents.

 Submit to authority